 Membership in AZA requires that an institution meet the AZA Accreditation Standards collectively developed by our professional colleagues.
 Standards guide all aspects of an institution's operations; however, the accreditation commission has asserted that ensuring that member institutions demonstrate the highest standards of animal care is a top priority.
 Another fundamental AZA criterion for membership is that education be affirmed as core to an institution's mission.
 All accredited public institutions are expected to develop a written education plan and to regularly evaluate program effectiveness.

 The inclusion of animals (native, exotic and domestic) in educational presentations, when done correctly, is a powerful tool.
-CEC's Program Animal Position Statement describes the research underpinning the appropriate use of program animals as an important and powerful educational tool that provides a variety of benefits to zoo and aquarium educators seeking to convey cognitive and affective messages about conservation and wildlife.
+CEC's Ambassador Animal Position Statement describes the research underpinning the appropriate use of program animals as an important and powerful educational tool that provides a variety of benefits to zoo and aquarium educators seeking to convey cognitive and affective messages about conservation and wildlife.

 Ongoing research, such as AZA's Multi-Institutional Research Project (MIRP) and research conducted by individual AZA institutions will help zoo educators to determine whether the use of program animals conveys intended and conflicting messages and to modify and improve programs accordingly.
-When utilizing program animals our responsibility is to meet both our high standards of animal care and our educational goals.
+When utilizing ambassador animals our responsibility is to meet both our high standards of animal care and our educational goals.
 Additionally, as animal management professionals, we must critically address both the species' conservation needs and the welfare of the individual animal.

 Because "wild creatures differ endlessly," in their forms, needs, behavior, limitations and abilities (Conway, 1995), AZA, through its Animal Welfare Committee, has recently given the responsibility to develop taxon-specific animal welfare standards to the Taxon Advisory Groups (TAG) and Species Survival Plan® Program (SSP).
 Experts within each TAG or SSP, along with their education advisors, are charged with assessing all aspects of the taxons' biological and social needs and developing animal care standards that include specifications concerning their use as program animals.

 However, even the most exacting standards cannot address the individual choices faced by each AZA institution.
 Therefore, each institution is required to develop a program animal policy that articulates and evaluates program benefits.
-The following recommendations are offered to assist each institution in formulating its own Institutional Program Animal Policy.
+The following recommendations are offered to assist each institution in formulating its own Institutional Ambassador Animal Policy.

 The Policy Development Process